-A. PURPOSE AND OVERVIEW OF POLICY.
+CHILDREN ON CAMPUS Children of currently-enrolled students are allowed on campus only with the direct supervision of that parent.
+Children will not be allowed to roam the campus or be left unattended by their parent(s) at any time in any location.
+Students who are parents of unattended children found on campus will be removed from their class to take possession of the children, and may be asked to remove the children from campus if other arrangements cannot be made.
+Children may be present in an academic class or lab only with advance permission of the instructor.
+The faculty member in question will have the discretion to determine how far in advance the student should request the presence of the child.
+The attending parent will assume responsibility for the behavior of the child.
+Children are to follow the same rules of reasonable behavior that apply to regular Georgia Highlands College students, and faculty members may request that a child be removed from the class at any time if the child's presence disrupts the learning environment of other students EQUAL Opportunity It is the policy of Georgia Highlands College to ensure fulfillment of equal opportunity for all employees, students, applicants for employment and student applicants.
+No person shall be excluded from participation in, denied benefits of, or be subject to discrimination under any College program or activity on the basis of race, color, creed, national origin, religion, gender, disability, or age.
+Any student with a complaint or concern that is related to these standards should contact the Human Resources Office at (706) 802-5136.
+FREEDOM OF EXPRESSION A. PURPOSE AND OVERVIEW OF POLICY.
 The rights guaranteed by the First Amendment, including the right to free speech, free expression, free exercise of religion, and the right to assemble peaceably are of the utmost importance, and the University System of Georgia (USG) and its member institutions are committed to protecting those rights.
 Georgia Highlands College (GHC) recognizes and upholds the rights protected by the First Amendment, including the rights of free speech and free expression, and the right to assemble peaceably.
 Demonstrations, assemblies, and dissemination of information can be valid expressions for dissenting opinions provided they do not disrupt academic and administrative functions of the institution.
-This policy in no way prohibits individuals enrolled at or employed by GHC, also referred to in this policy as "members of the College Community," from engaging in conversations on campus and does not apply to College-sponsored activities, but rather only establishes a designated public forum on GHC's locations and sets forth requirements for reservation and use of the forum in the following limited circumstances: (1) members of the College Community who plan an event with 30 or more persons; and, (2) individuals or groups who are not members of the College Community who wish to speak on GHC's campus or locations.
-This policy shall apply to all non-commercial speech on any of the Georgia Highlands College locations or facilities.
+This policy in no way prohibits individuals enrolled at or employed by GHC, also referred to in this policy as "members of the College Community," from engaging in conversations on campus and does not apply to College-sponsored activities, but rather only establishes a designated public forum on GHC's locations and sets forth requirements for reservation and use of the forum in the following limited circumstances: (1) members of the College Community who plan an event with 30 or more persons; and, (2) individuals or groups who are not members of the College locations or facilities.
 The opinions expressed by organizations, groups or individuals using GHC facilities do not necessarily reflect the position of GHC.
 The College affirms its commitment to freedom of speech, assembly and expression even though the language or ideas of those seeking a venue for free expression may contradict the Colleges ideals and policies or the personal views of GHC employees and students.
-By placing reasonable limitations on time, place, and manner of speech, GHC does not take a position on the content or viewpoint of the expression, but rather allows for a diversity of viewpoints to be expressed in an academic setting.
+By placing reasonable limitations on time, place, and manner of speech, GHC does not take diversity of viewpoints to be expressed in an academic setting.